3 Email Marketing Tweaks That Made a $30K Difference In This Online Store

 SO.
 If you’re looking to increase sales in your online store, OR if you’ve never done email marketing before or maybe just dabbled with it a bit in the past, today is your lucky day!

-Here’s what happened when I mastered email marketing
+Here’s what happens when you master email marketing

 A few years ago, when I still had my online store, I made it my priority to get really, really, really good at email marketing.

-And I found that just three little eCommerce email marketing tweaks resulted in a $30,000 difference in my bottom line.
+And I found that just three little eCommerce email marketing tweaks resulted in a massive difference in my bottom line.